 - Resale Price Method.

-- Profit Sharing Method.
+- Profit Splitting Method.

 - Net Transaction Margin Method.

-Transfer pricing declaration and documentation in Nicaragua
+Transfer Pricing Affidavit and Documentation in Nicaragua

 |Residencial Los Robles Nº 82, Managua – Nicaragua|